- Study

 Are there any scholarships available?

-No, there are no scholarships available.
+No, there are no scholarships available and no tution waiver available.

 Do I have to take classes in person at the University of Akureyri?